Published: 9 May 2026

 Conclusion

 AS EN 301 549 is now the baseline for ICT procurement in Australia.
 Vendors who understand and align with it will win more tenders.
-Procurement teams who enforce it will reduce risk and improve outcomes.
+Procurement teams who enforce it will make this transition easier for their buyers, reduce risk and improve outcomes.

 Services